gendalf90/Datagrammer/README.md

 }
 ```

-initialization is like previous examples.
+Initialization is like previous examples.
 Middlewares are performed in the order in which you registered them.

 ### Protocol